Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |poly  | 1401.360| 1422.930|
 |gam   | 1378.366| 1411.593|

 The exponential line isn't the best fit.
 Plus, if you select random numbers for frequency and plug them into our equation the simulated distribution won't approximate our data very well.
-Let's simulate some results using our polynomial fit.
+So let's simulate some results using our polynomial fit.

-We can write a function that will spit-out a new value based on our polynomial model.
+We can write a function that will spit out a new value based on our polynomial model.

 ```r